-Realized and unrealized foreign exchange gains and losses are recognized under Financial income or Financial costs, with the exception of unrealized gains and losses relating to hedging of future cash flows, which are recognized in Shareholders’ equity under Cash flow hedges.
-The following exchange rate differences are also recognized directly in Shareholders’ equity under Currency translations, translated at the exchange rates prevailing at the balance sheet date:
+Realized and unrealized foreign exchange gains and losses are recognized under Financial income or Financial costs, with the exception of unrealized gains and losses relating to hedging of future cash flows, which are recognized in Other comprehensive income.
+The following exchange rate differences are also recognized in Other comprehensive income, translated at the exchange rates prevailing at the balance sheet date:

 The fair value of the employee services received in exchange for the grant of stock options is computed using the value of the granted stock options.
 The fair value of the granted stock options is calculated using the Black–Scholes model.

-The fair value of stock-based payment on the grant date is recognized as an employee cost over the period in which the right to the stock options is accrued.
+The fair value of stock-based payment on the grant date is recognized as an employee cost over the period in which the stock options are vested.
 In measuring the fair value, account is taken of the number of employees expected to gain entitlement to the options as well as the number of options the employees are expected to gain.
 This estimate is adjusted at the end of each period such that only the number of options to which employees are entitled, or expected to be entitled, is recognized.

 The value of equity-settled programs is offset against Shareholders’ equity.
-The value of cash-settled programs, which are offset against Other current liabilities, is adjusted to fair value at the end of each period, and the subsequent adjustment in fair value is recognized in the income statement under Financial income or costs.
+The value of cash-settled programs, which are offset against Other payables, is adjusted to fair value at the end of each period, and the subsequent adjustment in fair value is recognized in the income statement under Financial income or Financial costs.

 Government grants received relating to research and development costs are recognized under Other operating income, net, based on the percentage completion of the projects.
 Grants received relating to investments in property, plant and equipment are offset against the cost price of the eligible assets.

-The consolidated financial statements provides information on the Group’s operating segments in a manner, which is consistent with the internal reporting that goes to Board of Directors and Executive Management.
+The consolidated financial statements provide information on the Group’s operating segments in a manner that is consistent with the internal reporting that goes to the Board of Directors and Executive Management.
 In addition, information is provided on geographical allocation.